cloudfoundry/diego-design-notes/README.md

     - access to the consistent store is mediated via the BBS.
 The BBS is comprised of several domain-specific sub-BBS packages.
 Each Diego component is then given a *view* into the BBS (implemented as a Golang interface) to clarify the role and responsibility of the component.
     - the models by which components communicate are encoded in the models package.
 - [**Inigo**](https://github.com/cloudfoundry-incubator/inigo)
     - is an integration test suite that launches the various Diego components and excercises them through various test cases.
-As such, Inigo *validates* that a given set of component versions are mutually compatible.s
+As such, Inigo *validates* that a given set of component versions are mutually compatible.
     - in addition to excercising various *non-exceptional* test cases, Inigo can excercise exceptional cases (e.g. when a component fails).
 - [**Auction**](https://github.com/cloudfoundry-incubator/auction)
     - encodes the behavioral details around the auction.